-This recipe yields about 60 gnocchi, depending on how you slice them.
+This Easy Eggless Gnocchi for Beginners Recipe yields about 60 gnocchi, depending on how you slice them.
 If you don’t do white potatoes, you can substitute them for sweet potatoes or yams; toss the finished gnocchi with a little olive oil, fresh basil, and dried cranberries — and you’ve got yourself an amazing meal!

 2 c. potatoes, peeled, boiled, and mashed

 1 T. olive oil

 *In this recipe, you can use a gluten-free mix in the place of regular flour, although it will taste a little different.
 I recommend 3/4 c. rice flour and 1/4 c. millet flour.

 - Once your potatoes are fully cooked, make sure that you mash them completely.
 You really don’t want any lumps in your mixture.
 Next, using your hands, knead in the remaining ingredients.
 As you knead, it should come together nicely, much like Play-Doh.
 If you are in the middle of kneading and things feel wrong, just keep going a little longer.
 Add a dash of extra olive oil and keep going.
 It should look like the picture below.

 - Take a section of dough and roll it out on a floured surface.
 The little log should be between a half-inch and an inch in diameter.
 (Funny — this is also how you roll out homemade Tootsie Rolls!)
 Cut the rolls into one-inch pillows.

 - Repeat this process with all of the dough.
 Rest your little pillows on some parchment or wax paper.
 In the meantime, you can bring a medium-sized pot of water to boil.